Battle of Manila (1762)

 The Battle of Manila (Labanan sa Maynila ng mga Kastila at Ingles; Batalla de Manila) was fought during the Seven Years' War, from 24 September 1762 to 6 October 1762, between the Kingdom of Great Britain and the Kingdom of Spain in and around Manila, the capital of the Philippines, a Spanish colony at that time.
-The British won, leading to a twenty-month occupation of Manila.
+The British won, leading to an eighteen-month occupation of Manila.